merely-useful/py-rse/index.md

 and outputs a list of the files (sorted alphabetically) in that directory ending in that suffix.

-The help information for the new script should read as follows,
+The help information for the new script should read as follows:

 ```bash
 $ python bin/my_ls.py -h